Eddie and the Cruisers (1983)

 Eddie Wilson: [interrupts] Hey!
 I didn't say better, I said different.
 You oughta remember that.

-Joann Carlino: There were so many things I wanted say to him, so many things I wanted to ask.
-But, Eddie and I, we had a deal, we never talked about the future; we thought the present was so fine, why ruin it by planning ahead.
-But, as Eddie drove off, I knew, I knew it then, it wasn't going to be any future.
+Joann Carlino: [narrating] There were so many things I wanted to say to him, so many questions I wanted to ask.
+But Eddie and I, we had a deal, we never talked about the future.
+We thought the present was so fine, why ruin it by planning ahead?
+But as Eddie drove off, I knew, I knew it then, it wasn't gonna be any future.
 In the morning, they told me that Eddie was gone, and they hadn't found his body.

 Maggie Foley: Frank, how much influence did Rimbaud have on Eddie?